 While you’re here, you might want to take a look at what’s been added to the Greggs vegan menu recently.

-Vegan sausage rolls are not healthy as they contain high levels of fat and salt.
-Whilst they are slightly healthier than meat-based sausage rolls, they cannot be said to be a healthy food.
+Vegan sausage rolls cannot be described as healthy as they contain high levels of fat and salt.
+Whilst most vegan sausage rolls are slightly healthier than meat-based sausage rolls, they cannot be said to be healthy food.